watertap-org/reaktoro-pse/README.md

     your_reaktoro_block.display_jacobian_scaling()

+An alternative is to increase the divergence tolerance:

+    solver.options["diverging_iterates_tol"] = 1e30

 ## 7. Requesting new features or issues
 Please include a minimal example using Reaktoro for your specific feature or issue request if possible.
 Please also include full traceback for errors the occur.